mkramlich/latlearn/README.md

 The combination of Total Transparency, Zero Dependencies, and Zero Price may be attractive for some devs or teams looking for an alternative to big/heavy/murky commercial packages or cloud services in this problem space.
 I won't name names but if I coughed and my cough sounded to you like "AtaOgd" or "Ew Relicked" or "Plunks" I'd say you were *fantastically* good at spelling the sounds of a cough!
 And then I would look at you funny, and slowly back away, all casual like.

+Concurrency & Thread/Memory Safety

+LatLearn is safe for use by processes running multiple goroutines, each with code paths instrumented via LatLearn.
+See [./latlearn/latlearn.go](./latlearn/latlearn.go) and [./example-app3.go](./example-app3.go) for more detail on exactly how and why.

 Real Use Cases

-Here's a brief write-up of a real use case where latlearn's instrumentation and reporting  was used to help identify an inefficient code path, and then to confirm that a performance refactor was a success: [./benefits-example.md](./benefits-example.md)
+Here's a brief write-up of a real use case where LatLearn's instrumentation and reporting  was used to help identify an inefficient code path, and then to confirm that a performance refactor was a success: [./benefits-example.md](./benefits-example.md)

 The Full Story